manoa-bites/manoa-bites.github.io/index.md

 ### Milestone #1: Rough drafts

-<a href="https://github.com/orgs/manoa-bites/projects/2">Here is the link to our M1 project page.<a>
+<a href="https://github.com/orgs/manoa-bites/projects/2">Here is the link to our M1 project page.</a>

 For this Milestone, we primarily focused on setting up simple database models and pages/components.
 We have completed implementing the majority of our pages.